-The splits are illustrated using the chemical space plots, where each compound is represented by a point and the similarity between two compounds by their proximity.
-The plots have been assembled using the compound similarity fingerprint, constructed from the 2D path-based fingerprints, and the similarity is calculated using the Tanimoto similarity coefficient.
-The chemical spaces were created using a method called Visual Clustering in StarDrop, which uses an approach known as t-distributed Stochastic Neighbour Embedding - a nonlinear dimensionality reduction algorithm ideally suited to visualising high-dimensional data in two dimensions [111].
-The plots include data for approximately 1300 launched drugs, which gives a rough measure of the coverage of the given data sets and enables to compare different data sets to each other.
+Ta bl e 3.
+Ap proximate Rang es for Eva luating κ Value es ---- ---- ------ ---- ----------- ------ -------- ----- --------- --- ------- ---- the compound similarity fingerprint, constructed from the 2D pathbased fingerprints, and the similarity is calculated using the Tanimoto similarity coefficient.
+The chemical spaces were created using a method called Visual Clustering in StarDrop, which uses an approach known as t-distributed Stochastic Neighbor Embedding-a nonlinear dimensionality reduction algorithm ideally suited to visualizing highdimensional data in two dimensions.111 The plots include data for approximately 1300 launched drugs, which gives a rough measure of the coverage of the given data sets and enables to compare different data sets to each other.